 Innovations in cellar techniques and technology are moving just as fast as those of the vineyard.
 Science constantly improves our understanding of the processes involved, and extends into the minutest details that can benefit even the most natural winemaking practices.
 It might be useful for naturalists to see that a scientific approach to winegrowing might not necessarily be an unnatural intruder, but can be used to the advantage of nature as a winegrower crafts their wines.
-To name a few considerations to this end, consider our improved understanding of using sulfur in wines (not only how, how much and when, but also from where it’s sourced) as well as fermentation science to get the desired results while maintaining as much of a natural approach as possible.
+To name a few examples, consider our improved understanding of using sulfur in wines (not only how, how much and when, but also from where it’s sourced) as well as fermentation science to get the desired results while maintaining as much of a natural approach as possible.
 The reality may be that the advances in new scientific understanding of nature along with climate change may soon test the merits of the Côte d’Or’s nearly century old classification.

-But what’s even more relevant today is less about classifications and science and more about how global drinkers are changing, especially in an increasingly warmer planet.
-With the world of wine at everyone’s fingertips today (literally a few clicks and a delivery truck away), with every shape, size and oddity available, there is a different calibration for each individual wine drinker and what constitutes their personal grand cru and premier cru wines.
-As far as preferences go, what one considers today to be perfectly balanced seems far less unanimous than in the past.
+But what’s even more relevant today is less about classifications and science and more about how global drinkers are changing, especially on an increasingly warmer planet.
+With the world of wine at everyone’s fingertips today (literally a few keyboard clicks and a delivery truck away), with every shape, size and oddity available, there is a different calibration for each individual wine drinker and what constitutes their personal grand cru and premier cru wines.
+As far as preferences go, what one considers today to be perfectly balanced seems far less unanimous than it was in the past.

 So, why should you care what the classifications are when you can make your own judgments, and when what some consider grand, per se, you may actually consider overdone?

 The classification system of Burgundy is extremely useful and if you know how to navigate it along with a little detective work, there’s a Burgundy style for everyone who likes Pinot Noir and Chardonnay.
 For example, if one is not a fan of new oak in young wines, they should avoid drinking and judging grand cru wines when they’re young, because I have yet to find one that doesn’t wear at least a bit of new wood in the smell and taste, if not far more than I want or think the wine needs.
 If you like more power and suppleness in your Burgs and a grand cru isn’t a regular old weekday option for you, maybe lower altitude premier crus and village wines are a good place to look.
 If you like more savory characteristics and are on a more modest budget (at least for Burgundy), you’re in luck, because those are often the more affordable wines on the Côte; you can find them everywhere in the Côte de Beaune off the main slope—like Saint-Romain, Monthelie, Auxey-Duresses, and the Hautes-Côtes de Beaune wines.
 And in the Côte de Nuits there’s Marsannay and Fixin as well as fabulous Hautes-Côtes de Nuits wines there too.
-And if you just love a delicious Pinot Noir and don’t want to concern yourself will all the hubbub of terroir this and terroir that, there’s always exceptional Bourgogne level wines.
+And if you just love a delicious Pinot Noir and don’t want to concern yourself with all the hubbub of terroir this and terroir that, there’s always exceptional Bourgogne-level wines.
 Lastly, if you are like me, and you love the sensation of serious wines without a requirement of gobs of fruit and girth but rather led by natural vinous textures, mineralic impressions and lovely and pure aromatics, perhaps you might look higher upslope, just above some of the grand crus and premier crus.

-Bruno Clair has some seriously special high altitude village climats, like Morey-Saint-Denis “En la Rue de Vergy,” Chambolle-Musigny “Les Veroilles,” and the Vosne-Romanée “Les Champs Perdrix.”
+Bruno Clair has some seriously special high altitude village climats, like Morey-Saint-Denis “En la Rue de Vergy”, Chambolle-Musigny “Les Veroilles” and the Vosne-Romanée “Les Champs Perdrix”.
 I suggest exploring all of them if you can because this trio offers an experience notably above what their classification may indicate.

 What should pique one’s interest in Clair’s trio of high altitude village wines is they all sit directly above grand crus.
-And that is a rare and privileged position for a village wine in the Côte d’Or.
+And that is a rare and privileged position for a village wine in the Côte d’Or. -TV